ssl1th3r/GoPM/README.md

 It supports installing standalone binaries package.
 Provides detailed output, progress bars, and automatic installation of CLI binaries.

+## / WARNING! /
+ - Package Manager support only binaries package, no tar, zip and etc!
+I will add support in the future.
 ---

 ## / Features /